 When choosing a 3PL provider, an organization is giving up a certain amount of control of the delivery.
 When a business decides to join forces with a third-party logistics provider, they are entrusting the 3PL to meet the agreed-upon SLAs, and that requires a major leap of faith for functions that can directly impact customer satisfaction.
 The smooth exchange of critical EDI and non-EDI information can be at risk if one party is using subpar B2B integration software.
-If your B2B integration software cannot reliably receive and ingest an EDI load tender, that can have poor effect on trading partner relationships.
+If your B2B integration software cannot reliably receive and ingest an EDI load tender, that can have a poor effect on trading partner relationships.
 Additionally, sharing certain proprietary information with a third party (sourcing, order information, etc.) could leave companies feeling vulnerable should there be a data breach.

-While a 3PL can save a business lots of time and money, external factors (tariffs, over-regulation, weather, etc.) can lead to escalating costs.
+While a 3PL can save a business lot of time and money, external factors (tariffs, over-regulation, weather, etc.) can lead to escalating costs.
 A 3PL company might make financial sense upfront, but you’re at the mercy of this external trading partner and its own business strategy.
 Once-standard transaction costs eventually can skyrocket as your business consumes more services and may be more expensive than an in-house logistics operation.
 Additionally, it’s often difficult to establish a cost-effective partnership between a shipper and a 3PL, and it’s something you’ll have little influence over.

 If you’re in a highly regulated industry or have very specific needs (cold storage, temperature-controlled delivery, etc.) a run-of-the-mill 3PL may not suit your business.
 Additionally, 3PLs often have hundreds or even thousands of customers and may not give you the attention you’re seeking.
 How easy are they to contact for support?
 How fast can they respond to your requests?
 It’s critical to choose a 3PL that fully understands your business, its goals, and how efficient logistics and distribution can enable those goals.